-CD30-Positive Neoplastic Cells Present clinical trials at UC Health
+CD30-Positive Neoplastic Cells Present clinical trials at University of California Health

 An Experimental Combination of Brentuximab, Vedotin or Crizotinib For Anaplastic Large Cell Lymphoma (rare type of blood cancer)